man working in construction writing on pad

 By law, every employer has a duty of care to protect employees from suffering harm in the workplace.
 This includes providing the right precautions for diseases such as hypersensitivity pneumonitis and silicosis.
 If your employer failed to foresee the harm that could be caused by your occupation, or failed to provide the correct protective gear needed, they could be said to have failed in their duty of care.

-The health and safety regulations highlights that all employees are entitled to being kept safe in the workplace.
+The health and safety regulations highlight that all employees are entitled to being kept safe in the workplace.

 Hypersensitivity pneumonitis claims and silicosis claims are specialised areas of the law and therefore require solicitors who have extensive experience and understanding of these complex claims.